Interactive Brokers review

 What you should know

 Interactive Brokers offer one way to trade: Forex.
-The assets and products available to you on the Interactive Brokers trading platform depend on the region of the world you are in and what entity you have an account with.
+The assets and products available to you on the Interactive Brokers trading platform depends on the region of the world, you are in and the Interactive Brokers entity you have an account.

 With Interactive Brokers you will need a minimum deposit of $10000.
 You can sign up for a demo account to acquaint yourself with Interactive Brokers platform.